moonbitlang/core/immutable_priority_queue/README.md

-# Moonbit/Core ImuutablePriorityQueue
+Moonbit/Core ImmutablePriorityQueue

 ## Overview

-A priority queue is a data structure capable of maintaining maximum/minimum values at front of the queue, which may have other names in other programming languages (C++ std::priority_queue / Rust BinaryHeap ).
+A priority queue is a data structure capable of maintaining maximum/minimum values at the front of the queue, which may have other names in other programming languages (C++ std::priority_queue / Rust BinaryHeap).
 The priority queue here is implemented as a pairing heap and has excellent performance.

 This library implements an Immutable version of PriorityQueue that has no side effects for each operation.